Country selection

 Assent Requirements

-No information is available on assent requirements.
+No information is currently available regarding assent requirements.

 As per the Guinea-PHC, any research studies involving women who are pregnant or nursing require additional safeguards to ensure the research conforms to appropriate ethical standards.
 The informed consent of the pregnant woman or nursing mother is required for all proposed research studies.
 Studies to be conducted with this population should meet one (1) or more of the following conditions:

-• The research should improve the health of the mother without harming the fetus or infant
+- The research should improve the health of the mother without harming the fetus or infant

-• The research should increase the viability of the fetus
+- The research should increase the viability of the fetus

-• The research should promote the proper development of the infant or the mother’s ability to nurse the infant
+- The research should promote the proper development of the infant or the mother’s ability to nurse the infant

 The Guinea-PHC further states that any research promoting abortion is prohibited by the Penal Code.